RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_preview_writer.md

     _preview.Close();
 }
 ```
-***

-The static HTML preview looks as shown in the following example:
+The static HTML preview looks like this:

 ![StaticHTMLPreview](images/StaticHTMLPreview.jpg)

-Putting it All Together
---
+## Put it all together

-If you put everything together, the preview writer class looks as shown below:
+The complete preview writer class looks like this:

 # [C#](#tab/tabid-8)
 ```cs